Dec. ’16 »

 May ’09 – Sept. ’11

-Often taking a secondory role in the design process I created websites for my own clients and as a contractor.
+Often taking a secondary role in the design process I created websites for my own clients and as a contractor.
 I provided fully functioning CMS driven platforms and coaching in both site maintenance and SEO for a few small to medium sized businesses.
-Working with open source CMSes, awkward CMSes and templating engines of my own devices, I’d build usable, standards-based, SEO friendly and semantic templates from PHP, CSS and jQuery.
+Working with open source CMSs, awkward CMSs and templating engines of my own devices, I’d build usable, standards-based, SEO friendly and semantic templates from PHP, CSS and jQuery.

 DCC International Property